-With almost as many museums in the city as pubs, Dublin’s reputation as a cultural center remains secure, but the best thing about the city’s impressive art and science exhibits is that a huge number of them are absolutely free.
+With almost as many museums in the city as pubs, Dublin’s reputation as a cultural center remains secure, but the best thing about the city’s impressive art and science exhibits is that a huge number of them are in the free museums in Dublin.

 All of Dublin’s National Museums offer free admission, the most popular of which are the Archeology Museum, which houses a set of Egyptian Mummies and a Broighter gold boat among its incredible collection of artifacts, and the Natural History Museum, with its vast selection of animal skeletons (including a Humpback Whale skeleton suspended from the roof) and stuffed and embalmed creatures.